Personality and History

 Fall 2013: ICF tracker Eva reported that two cranes, very likely #10-03 and mate #W1-06, were reported in Clay County, Indiana on November 16.
 They continued migration next from Vigo County, Indiana to Meigs County, Tennessee and arrived at a previous wintering location in Colleton County, South Carolina in early January.

-Spring 2014: Pair #10-03 and W1-06 were last observed on their wintering territory in Colleton County, South Carolina, on 21 February.
+Spring 2014: Pair #10-03 and W1-06 were last observed on their wintering territory in the ACE Basin of South Carolina on 21 February.
+They had arrived back at Necedah NWR by March 31.

 Back to "Meet the Flock 2003"